Sakura thought she was out of tears.

 Month after month, whenever Giovanni has to execute a renegade, his personal assistant Tahu is nearby, listening to the conversations through an earpiece and typing what he finds to his Leader.
-He’s gotten better at predicting what Giovanni would choose, whether he would give them the shot that kills them, or the one he keeps in his jacket that would only make them appear dead.
+He’s gotten better at predicting what Giovanni would choose, whether he would give them enough to kill them, or just enough to make them appear dead.
 But his Leader still surprises him, and his explanations of why are always enlightening, to the point that Tahu has requested to be present and listen in on even dark and psychic renegades, just so he can try and predict Giovanni’s choice.
 He was granted that, for which he’s grateful.
 He has a lot to be grateful for, overall.

 “This has all just been a terrible mistake.
 I wish I could do something, say something to convince you of that…”

 Tahu sits with his back against the wall dividing him from the renegade, eyes closed as he feels for something, but… there’s barely anything there, and what he finds is hard to parse.
 He’s used to numbness when people are facing their final moments, but this is different.
 It’s not numb but nearly empty.
 Some traces of tension, some wariness, some anticipation.
 What he thinks of more than anything are numbers that go up or down, expectations and… calculation.
 That’s the word.